 The flywheel’s exact weight is not specified, but given its size, it is probably similar to the average weight of a spin bike flywheel (between 30-40 lbs / 13-18 kg).
 It is also bi-directional; therefore, the machine allows pedaling in reverse.

 The BST800 elliptical/stepper comes equipped with a manual magnetic resistance system.
 Therefore, you don’t have to connect it to an external power source.
-Unfortunately, this also means that its fitness monitor cannot automatically adjust the resistance and not preset workout programs.
+Unfortunately, this also means that its fitness monitor cannot automatically adjust the resistance.

 The machine’s resistance system consists of an internal magnetic brake connected to the tension dial on the front upright bar.
 The brake moves closer to the flywheel by turning this dial clockwise, increasing the pedaling difficulty.